Skip to main content

 Troubleshooting

-No comment appears after the job runs Make sure contents: read, pull-requests: write, and issues: write are set under permissions in the workflow.
-An explicit permissions block sets any unlisted scope to none, so omitting a required scope causes the step to fail silently.
-The review says the repository is not connected Go to Settings > Environments in Elementary Cloud and verify your repository is connected.
+No summary comment appears after the job runs Make sure pull-requests: write and issues: write are set under permissions in the workflow.
+The job posts the summary comment with the built-in GITHUB_TOKEN, and an explicit permissions block sets any unlisted scope to none, so omitting a required scope causes the step to fail.
+The summary comment appears but no inline comments do Check that post-inline-comments is not set to false, and that your GitHub integration is connected on the Environments page.
+Elementary posts inline comments through that integration rather than through the CI job.
+Findings that cannot be anchored to a line in the diff always stay in the summary comment, and inline comments are not available on GitLab.
+The review says the repository is not connected Go to the Environments page on the sidebar in Elementary Cloud and verify your repository is connected.
+The page is visible to admins only.
 The review says the repository is connected to multiple environments Add elementary-env-id to your workflow.
 The error message lists the available environment IDs.

 If a model has never been synced through Elementary, the comment will note that no history is available yet.
 Results populate automatically after the next Elementary sync.